Neurosurgery Residency Didactics

 Neuroradiology is directed by Thomas P. Naidich, MD, a world-renowned expert in clinical and neuroanatomical radiology.
 Dr. Naidich is assisted by six other full-time neuroradiologists.
 Each resident has a one month rotation in neuroradiology as well as daily exposure to review sessions.
 Three mornings weekly, a conference is held for the entire resident and staff group to review all the films of the service.
 Residents often lead these sessions for more intensive teaching purposes.
 Dr. Naidich also has a formal lecture series in neuroradiology for the neurosurgery residents which covers the spectrum of neuroradiology.
 Neuroradiology fellows, six each year, interact very closely with the neurosurgery residents in clinical cases and conferences.
 Present equipment in Neuroradiology consists in 7 clinical MR scanners equipped for advanced MRI including functional MRI, 8+ advanced CT scanners, dual bi-plane rotational neuroangiographic suites, and 3 in-section sites for advanced post-processing of image data.

-The endovascular service at The Mount Sinai Health System is run by neurosurgeon and interventionalist, Aman Patel, MD, director of the service.
 More than 60 procedures are performed each month, about half of which are endovascular interventions.
 The rest are diagnostic cerebral angiograms.
 Neurosurgical residents at The Mount Sinai Health System are involved in the pre-operative and post-operative daily care of all patients, including those with aneurysms, vascular malformations, spinal malformations, intracranial tumors, spinal tumors and spinal compression fractures, acute cerebral infarction, extracranial carotid stenosis and intracranial cerebral stenosis.

 The residents participate in the decision making process about indications for treatment for all endovascular cases.
 They gain an understanding for carotid angioplasty, stenting, and vertebroplasty, for embolization of aneurysms, AVMs, spinal tumors and spinal vascular malformations as well as treatment for vasospasm and acute ischemic stroke.
 The endovascular suite is viewed as another operating room.
 All residents have free access to participating in the endovascular procedures, acting as first assistant in any endovascular or angiographic procedure.
 All residents now have a dedicated rotation on the endovascular service for a minimum of three months.
 During this time the residents learn basic skills of cerebral angiography, sharpen their vascular anatomic knowledge and learn the basics of endovascular decision making.
 For residents who have further interest in this subspecialty, an opportunity exists to spend a year on the diagnostic neuroradiology service in the capacity as a first year fellow to jump start fellowship training in endovascular neurosurgery.